 I drones they are becoming a key element of our infrastructures: their use is growing rapidly in the fields of defenseand scientific research and also some shipments.
 In the next 10 years, their adoption will be even more massive (and regulated, hopefully): the futurologist Thomas Frey believes that by the end of the new decade there will be a billion drones flying in the skies of the planet.
 Some will hazard a guess that given the decline in bird populations around the world, a "species replacement" is taking place.
 Who can tell?

 However, drones will be used to protect and monitor cities on earth in the future, ship huge quantities of products over short distances, and patrol our forests and jungles.
 Advances in drone technology will allow them to traverse different types of terrain, allowing for much greater mobility, and perhaps smoothly transitioning from flying to navigating, or walking on land, or even scuba diving.
 The sky of the world in 100 years could see more drones than birds, and I'm not kidding.

 The way we produce and consume energy will change dramatically over the next 10 years.
 The process of replacing fossil sources with renewables will continue briskly in the future world, with solar (but also nuclear, especially if the projects like ITER will be successful) on the shields.
 Electric batteries will become more widespread, they will be able to conserve more energy and for longer.

 A century after the first applications by that immortal genius that he is Nikola Tesla, wireless electricity will change the way we power our devices.
-Phones will charge in our pockets, televisions will greet all power cords, electric cars will automatically recharge while parked, and our brains will fry… oh well, I'm not saying that.
+Phones will charge in our pockets, TVs will wave all power cords, electric cars will automatically recharge while parked, and our brains will fry ... oh well, I'm not saying that.

-In short: the forecasts for the future of the world in the next 10 years say that there is a lot of meat on fire.
+In short: the predictions on the future of the world in the next 10 years say that there is a lot of meat on the fire.
 All that remains is to wait and participate, the things that change also affect future forecasts.